costajob/akamai_ccu/README.md

 You can obviously use the gem directly inside your Ruby's script:

 #### Secret
-Once you've got your tokens file, you can instantiate the secret object aimed to generate the authorization header:
+Once you've got APIs credentials, you can instantiate the secret object aimed to generate the authorization header:
 ```ruby
 require "akamai_ccu"